PlayStation 5: Reception

 The PlayStation 5 was generally well received at launch, with much praise of its DualSense controller's improved haptic feedback and adaptive triggers.
 Astro's Playroom, which comes preinstalled on every PS5 and is designed to demonstrate the controller's features, was praised with Laptop Mag calling it "deceptively cute".
 The exclusive line-up, including Spider-Man: Miles Morales and Demon's Souls, was heavily praised, although some reviewers, such as TechRadar, said there should have been more launch games.
 The console's user interface was generally praised for being fast and easy to navigate.

 Many reviewers found the console's design polarizing.
 CNET described the black and white scheme as "clearly meant to be a sculptural conversation piece".
-The large size was criticized by Tom's Guide as "inelegant", and by others as frustrating its integration into a home entertainment center.
+The large size was criticized by Tom's Guide as "inelegant", and by others as frustrating towards its integration into a home entertainment center.
 Many also acknowledged the size for improving the cooling and quieting of its operation.
 The comparatively small 667 GB of usable SSD space was criticized.

 More technical reviews, such as those by Digital Foundry, noted that features such as variable refresh rate and the advertised 8K video output mode were not present at launch.
 They lauded the ray tracing, SSD speed, and 120 Hz output capabilities.